Wednesday, 9 June 2010

 2. Koulourakia

-Koulourakia are small, buttery, desert-type cookies.
-Today they can be eaten at any time, but historically they were made during holidays and times of celebration.
-Koulourakia can have various shapes such as twists, circles, serpentines, you name it.
-The shape depends on the region where they are made and the preference/stamina of the person making them.
-The basic recipe has flour, some sugar, and lots of butter.
+The basic recipe for koulourakia contains flour, sugar, butter, and aromatics.
 The texture is crumbly, crunchy but not hard, and the taste is buttery with hints of the flavourings used.
 There are several flavourings to choose from: orange, lemon, brandy, ouzo, vanilla, etc. Koulourakia are brushed with egg wash before baking, and it's traditional but not necessary to top each one with a few sesame seeds.
 When koulourakia contain spirits, they are called koulourakia methysmena, which means drunk koulourakia.
-In some regions of Greece, probably for dietary reasons, spirits are not used for flavouring.
+In some regions of Greece, perhaps for religious or dietary reasons, spirits are not used for flavouring.
 Anise can be substituted, to give the hint of the ouzo taste.
 After all, ouzo, the famous and omnipresent Greek apéritif, is flavoured with anise.

 You can find one of my recipes for koulourakia by clicking here.
 I should mention it was my mother's recipe, and the koulourakia pictured at the top of this post, the ones next to the coffee, were made by both of us: she made the dough, I shaped them.
 She used to say the recipe was the best one for koulourakia she had ever tried ... given to her by a dear girlfriend.

-Koulourakia before going into the oven (photo by Sweet Almond Tree).
+Koulourakia before going into the oven.